 The administrator through whom a university committee reports, a nonvoting ex-ofﬁcio member of that committee, may initiate calls for committee meetings.
 Unless otherwise speciﬁed, the chair of each university committee is elected from those members of the committee who are not ex-ofﬁcio.
 The retiring chair is responsible for organizing and conducting the ﬁrst meeting of the committee, including the election of the new chair.

 6.6.1.
-Boards, Councils, and Committees Reporting Through An Administrative
+Committees, Boards, and Councils, and Reporting Through An Administrative

 Liaison